 |Klymit Static V||1lb 2oz|

 My basic Big 3 when I started backpacking was.
-Total weight was 14lb 5oz.
+The total weight was 14lb 5oz.

 |Big Agnes Tiger Wall 2||2lb 3oz|